Raghuvaran

-Raghuvaran Velayutham (11 December 1958 – 19 March 2008) was an Indian actor who predominantly acted in films made in South India.
+Raghuvaran Velayuthan Nair (11 December 1958 – 19 March 2008) was an Indian actor who predominantly acted in films made in South India.
 He has acted in more than 200 Tamil, Telugu, Malayalam, Kannada and Hindi films.
-According to the Hindustan Times, "The actor had carved a niche for himself with his special style and voice modulation."
+According to the Hindustan Times, "the actor had carved a niche for himself with his special style and voice modulation."

 He played the protagonist of a Tamil soap opera, Oru Manithanin Kathai, about a well-to-do man who becomes an alcoholic.
 He received critical acclaim for his role as Father Alphonso in the Malayalam movie Daivathinte Vikruthikal, directed by Lenin Rajendran and based on M. Mukundan's novel of the same name.

 Raghuvaran's six-song music album, composed and sung by him, were officially released by actor Rajinikanth and the album was received by actress Rohini and Raghuvaran's son Rishi Varan.

 Personal life

-He was born as the eldest among four children in 1958 at Kollengode in Palakkad district in Kerala.
+Raghuvaran Velayuthan Nair was born on 11 December 1958 as the eldest among four children at Kollengode in Palakkad district in Kerala.
 He was the grandson of Mr. N. Radhakrishnan Nair and son of Chunkamannathu N. R. Velayudhan Nair and Kasthuri Chakkungal.
 When his father moved his hotel business from Mathur to Coimbatore, the family shifted to Coimbatore.
 He had his primary education from Stanes Anglo Indian Higher Secondary School, Coimbatore.
 He also learned piano from Trinity College London.

 He discontinued his Bachelor of Arts in history from Coimbatore (Government Arts College) to pursue a career in acting.
 He landed a minor role in the Kannada film Swapna Thingalgal.
 He began acting in minor roles in Telugu and Kannada films.

 From 1979 to 1983, he was part of an acting drama troupe in Chennai, Chennai Kings, which also included the Tamil actor, Nassar.
 He was spotted and cast as the lead actor in Ezhavathu Manithan, which was his biggest role to date.

 He married Rohini in 1996 and their son Rishi Varan was born in 2000.
 The couple later separated and divorced in 2004.